thanados-network/histarchexplorer/README.md

         cd install
         cat 1_structure.sql 2_data_model.sql | psql -d <DATABASE_NAME> -f -

-Or run the script if you have the correct database credentials in "instance/production.py"
+Or run the script in the histarchexplorer root folder, if you have the correct database credentials in "instance/production.py"

         export PYTHONPATH=".:$PYTHONPATH"
         python3 install/install_script.py